EpicSkookumScript/EpicSkookumScript.github.io/docs/docs/ue4/setup.md

 The UE4 Marketplace will alert you when an update of the SkookumScript UE4 Plugin is available.
 When that occurs, click on the **SkookumScript** badge and follow the instructions. _Voilà!_

 Enjoy your updated SkookumScript UE4 Plugin!
-Check out our [Docs](/docs/) for more info, and if you have any questions, comments or suggestions, please share them on the [SkookumScript Forum](https://skookum.chat/).
+Check out our [Docs](/docs/) for more info, and if you have any questions, comments or suggestions, please share them on the [SkookumScript Forum][forum].

 ### Uninstall